Head Men's Soccer Coach - Jon Pascale - CCAA Coach of the Year (2012, 2013, 2016)

 Assistant Women's Soccer Coach - Trent Painter

-Trent Painter is in his sixth season as an assistant coach for the UC San Diego women's soccer program in 2016.
+Trent Painter is in his seventh season as an assistant coach for the University of California San Diego women's soccer program in 2017.
 His primary responsibility is to direct the Triton goalkeepers.
 He also served in the same capacity for the UCSD men's team for four years from 2011-14.

 Painter has developed his goalies to achieve great success during his time in La Jolla.
 Kelcie Brodsky earned postseason recognition from the California Collegiate Athletic Association (CCAA) for each of her four years in the program from 2012-15, with a pair of second-team All-CCAA selections.
 She broke an 11-year-old school record for single-season saves (114) as a freshman in 2012, adding NSCAA All-West Region Second Team distinction with the sixth-best save percentage (.884) and 15th-best goals-against average (0.595) nationally.
 Brodsky later took over UCSD's career saves mark.